Pride and caution in Wuhan on lockdown anniversary

 While other nations, notably the United States, have dithered on their coronavirus response, Wuhan shut down completely, plunging its economy into recession.

-State media reports –- and activity on the streets –- attest to an impressive recovery, but some say it remains incomplete and many residents voice wariness of a viral resurgence.
+Now, the activity on the streets attests to an impressive rebound, but some say it remains incomplete.

 "The situation is not good.
 I don't have a stable income like I did before.
 Things have changed," he said.